fantin-mesny/phylorep/README.md

 In practice, phylorep returns the tip separated from the other tree tips by the smallest phylogenetic distance.

 ### Requirements
-To be executed, phylorep is a Python3 script and requires the Python libraries [pandas](https://pandas.pydata.org/) and [biopython](https://biopython.org/) to be installed.
+phylorep is a Python3 script and requires the Python libraries [pandas](https://pandas.pydata.org/) and [biopython](https://biopython.org/) to be installed.
-The libraries sys, argparse and itertools (included in most Python distributions) must also be installed.
+The libraries [sys](https://docs.python.org/3/library/sys.html), [argparse](https://docs.python.org/3/library/argparse.html) and [itertools](https://docs.python.org/3/library/itertools.html) (included in most Python distributions) must also be installed.

 ### Example run
 ```